 Zucchini Breadsticks are a delicious alternative to traditional breadsticks, made with zucchini and topped with cheese and Italian seasoning.
+I already have many recipes to use up zucchini, from sweet to savory.
+These savory and cheesy breadsticks may be one of my favorites!
+It’s an easy recipe to make and when cut up into breadsticks are perfect to dip in a side of marinara sauce.
 Try my Parmesan Zucchini Corn for another delicious side dish to use up all that summer zucchini.

+Zucchini: Look for 2 large zucchini to use in this recipe.
+To grate the zucchini, don’t peel it or take out the seeds.
+Just rinse the zucchini in cool or lukewarm water, cut off one of the ends, and simply grate it.
 Then, remove any excess moisture from the grated zucchini.
 Gently wrap the zucchini in a paper towel (or a clean dish towel) to dry it out a bit.
 Wrap it up in a paper towel again if there is remaining moisture.
 For the best results, you want to drain the zucchini as much as possible.
 You will need about 4 cups of grated zucchini.

-Flipping the Zucchini
+Flipping the Breadsticks

-The most challenging part of this recipe is flipping over the large rectangular sheet of zucchini.
-Before you flip it, loosen up the edges of the zucchini with a spatula.
-You could use a couple of spatulas to carefully flip over the zucchini.
-However, I preferred to use a second baking sheet.
+The most challenging part of this recipe is flipping over the rectangular sheet of the zucchini mixture.
+There are a couple of options for flipping.
+I prefer the second baking sheet method:

 Cheesy Zucchini Breadsticks

-- 1/2 cup mozzarella cheese, shredded
+- ½ cup (56.5 g) white cheddar cheese, shredded

-- 2 large eggs beaten
+- 2 large eggs, room temperature, beaten

-- 2 cups all-purpose flour
+- 2 cups (250 g) all-purpose flour

 - 1 teaspoon kosher salt

-- 1/2 teaspoon freshly ground black pepper
+- ½ teaspoon freshly ground black pepper

-- 1 cup mozzarella cheese, shredded
+- 1 cup (113 g) mozzarella cheese, shredded

-- 1/4 cup parmesan cheese, grated
+- ¼ cup (25 g) parmesan cheese, grated

-- 1/4 teaspoon Italian seasoning
+- ½ teaspoon Italian seasoning (or up to a teaspoon)

-- Preheat the oven to 450°F and line an 11×17-inch baking sheet lined with parchment paper.
+- Preheat the oven to 450°F. Line an 11×17-inch baking sheet with parchment paper.

 - Add the drained zucchini to a large mixing bowl.

-- Bake for 25 minutes, or until the edges are golden brown.
+- Bake for 30 minutes, or until the edges are golden brown.

 Did you make this recipe?